kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 * Theory
 * Practical Aspects
 * Demonstration
+* Conclusion

 \note{

 \begin{itemize}

-\item Welcome everyone; it's an honour to talk on this stream.
+\item Welcome everyone to FOSDEM22 from my side.
+Welcome to my talk about req. specification documents and how to test them.
+It's an honour to be closing this stream.

-\item When talking about requirements, we should also define the requirements of the problem we're trying to solve.
+\item Given the topic is requirements specifications, maybe we should specify the problems we're trying to solve.

-\item Storytime
+\item So, imagine \ldots

 \end{itemize}
 }